-The video archive of the 2004 TRECVID benchmark extends the data set used in 2003.
-The archive is composed of 184 hours of ABC World News Tonight and CNN Headline News and is recorded in MPEG-1 format.
-The training data consists of the archive used in 2003.
-It contains approximately 120 hours covering the period of January until June 1998.
+We focus on news video as a case study to study the problem of generic semantic indexing.
+The archive of choice is composed of 184 hours of ABC World News Tonight and CNN Headline News and is recorded in MPEG-1 format.
+The training data contains approximately 120 hours covering the period of January until June 1998.
 The 2004 test data contains the remaining 64 hours, covering the period of October until December 1998.
-Together with the video archive, CLIPS-IMAG [18] provided a camera shot segmentation.
-We evaluate semantic indexing within the TRECVID benchmark to demonstrate the effectiveness of the semantic pathfinder for semantic access to multimedia archives.
+Together with this video archive, CLIPS-IMAG [26] provided a camera shot segmentation.

+We evaluate our semantic indexing approach on this data set to demonstrate the effectiveness of the semantic pathfinder for semantic access to multimedia archives.

-2.2 Evaluation Criteria
+8.2.2 Concept Lexicon